 St. Louis Kaplan Feldman Holocaust Museum and the Anti-Defamation League (ADL) have partnered for the last 10 years in education in a training for police officers that includes a guided tour of the Museum, and overview of how “law enforcement” reacted to Nazi control and finally a session facilitated by ADL staff, making the lessons relevant to their roles in contemporary society.

 The St. Louis Kaplan Feldman Holocaust Museum conducts a multi-day educator workshop annually usually in collaboration with the United States Holocaust Memorial Museum in Washington, D.C.
 The institute is comprised of lectures and presentations designed to train educators of effective techniques for integrating Holocaust curriculum in the classroom.
-We have trained approximately 700 teachers since this program began in 2005.
+Click here to apply.

 Annual yom hashoah program

 Each year the St. Louis Kaplan Feldman Holocaust Museum organizes and presents the community-wide Yom HaShoah Program, commemorating the Holocaust.
 The event takes place at a different house of worship each year and attracts between 600 and 1000 attendees.

 This project includes the recorded and video- taped testimony of several hundred St. Louis area Holocaust survivors.
 The mission of this project is to gather as many of these recording of first-hand accounts of Holocaust history as possible.
 Many of these testimonies are featured in the Museum’s permanent Holocaust exhibition.